itchef/regauge/CODE_OF_CONDUCT.md

 level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

+Communication through any of Angular's channels (GitHub, Gitter, mailing lists etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment